sciZer0/newdiscoveries/a/README.md

 * START<br>

 ## FIRST OF ALL
-Science now is a fundamentally illogical thing being taken on faith.
-Actually, the situation is even much worse than that, the scientific system itself is a religious sect. <i>More on it a bit below.</i>
+Science now is an illogical thing being taken on faith.
+Actually, the situation is even much worse than that, the scientific system itself is a religious sect.

 All I have is logic.